Art by Allyn

 Artmaking is not a static endeavor.
 Why should my statement be carved in stone?

-My work tends to oscillate between realism and symbolism, optimism and pessimism, and some combination of it all.
-Meticulous observation is important to me, and I realize my obsession with tiny detail is a prevailing constant as I explore different subjects.
-Time spent keenly looking and learning, especially outdoors, is essential to my process.
-I'm endlessly attracted to tiny critters, textures, contrasts – all the decay and growth found in the wild as well as mundane places like the Kroger parking lot.
-(I'm interested in efforts to obscure anthropocentric thinking altogether; ask me about the biodiversity of my tiny, concrete patio.)
-I value slowing down, dedicating spaces to recharge so that we may remain attentive to our communities.
-(Billionaires and politicians cannot save us.
+My work oscillates between realism and symbolism, optimism and pessimism, and some combination of it all.
+Meticulous observation is important to me, and I realize my obsession with detail is a prevailing constant as I tend to different subjects.
+Time spent keenly looking and learning, especially outdoors, is the basis of my process.
+I'm endlessly attracted to little critters, textures, contrasts – all the decay and growth found in the wild as well as mundane places like the Kroger parking lot.
+(I'm interested in efforts to obscure anthropocentric thinking altogether; ask me about the wilderness of my tiny, concrete patio or area beneath the stairwell.)
+I value slowing down, dedicating spaces to recharge so that we may remain attentive to our communities and committed to deconstructing unjust structures of power.
+(Billionaires and their politicians cannot save us.
 We Must Save Us.)
 Therefore, I approach artmaking both as an opportunity to appreciate quaint or amusing moments, and as a space to confront patterns – literal and figurative, internal and external – and complexities that may speak to something more universally human.

 That said, my work is about me, often functioning as visual memoir.
-I don't claim to represent anyone else's experience.
-I arrange memories and musings from a vast personal archive into imagined spaces to create painted collages (sometimes calling the more absurd or emotional landscapes “moodscapes”), and use my own photographs for reference as often as possible.
+Though I do enjoy making portraits, I don't claim to represent anyone else's experience.
+I arrange memories and musings from a vast personal archive into imagined spaces to make painted collages (sometimes calling the more bizarre or emotional landscapes “moodscapes”), while using my own photographs for reference as often as possible.
+And I prefer group shows to solo shows; art is most beautiful to me when different perspectives, interpretations, disciplines, and media engage with one another.

 purchases + support